hashed-io/document-graph-book/src/specification/features.md

 ## Encryption Support
 Document Graph Explorer supports encryption of a specific content item’s value.
 In DGE, the user is prompted to enter a password that is used for symmetric AES encryption.
 This secret simply encrypts the value and the ciphertext is persisted in the document.

-In a future release, we can integrate it with the Khala/Phala confidential blockchain.
-Also, we are evaluating integration with PAD (https://www.pad.tech/) as a trustless way to share the secret in a manner that alerts the owner when the secret is accessed.
+In a future release, we may integrate with the [Khala/Phala](https://phala.network/en/) confidential blockchain.
+Also, we are evaluating integration with [PAD](https://www.pad.tech/) as a trustless way to share the secret in a manner that alerts the owner when the secret is accessed.
 This is useful for interesting use cases such as one-time decrypt use cases and “in case of emergency” use cases.

 ## GraphQL Caching
-Document Graph supports easy integration with DGraph, an open source distributed graph engine.
+Document Graph supports easy integration with [DGraph](https://dgraph.io), an open source distributed graph engine.
 The document graph cache listens for new blocks, and upon finalization, updates the DGraph graph to reflect any updates to the on-chain graph.
 DGraph has excellent tooling and ergonomics for querying, custom types or schemas, data visualizer, full-text search, and much more.

 ## Composable SDK Experience (CLI)
 Document Graph is built to be highly composable and also support an ergonomic developer experience.
 In addition to the Document Graph Explorer web application, there is a CLI (written in Go) that supports all of the create, read, update, and delete operations directly against the blockchain.